 We are working collaboratively with the Greater Manchester Shared Service to continuously improve how we monitor providers of care, which we have commissioned and developed to meet the Equality Diversity Human Rights (EDHR) contract specifications.
 This will enable support and a much more consistent approach for commissioner, provider and partner organisations.

 NHS Workforce Race Equality Standards

-NHS England has introduced a new Workforce Race Equality Standard (WRES) which for the first time requires organisations employing almost all of the 1.4 million NHS workforce to demonstrate progress against a number of indicators of workforce equality, including a specific indicator to address the low levels of BME Board representation.
+The Workforce Race Equality Standard (WRES) requires organisations to demonstrate progress against a number of indicators of workforce equality, including a specific indicator to address the low levels of BME Board representation.